suxscribe/vscode-selection-foreground/README.md

 So now you can use contrast selection background color and see things clearly.

 It works a bit slow, due to how VSCode decorators work.
-But it works.

 ## Features